To you, humanity!

-Painting’s history
+History

 Since the huge canvas did not fit in Salahovs studio, the author painted the picture in the premises of a nearby school.
 According to Salahov himself, the painting was created not as an order, but "according to the inner, optimistic dictate of the soul".
 The paintings figures, the author, as noted by the art critic Nuraddin Habibov, sought to convey his admiration for the conquest of the space.
 In their palms can be seen like the first satellites.

 The painting was first exhibited at the republican art exhibition in Baku on 12 April 1961.
 Literally on the same day, it became known about Yuri Gagarins flight into space.
 According to the artist, in the working process on this canvas, a foresight dawned on him, which, in his opinion, is symbolic.

 Later the painting was regarded as deeply formalist.
 Despite the fact that rumors about this had already reached Salahov, he decided to send “To you, humanity!” to Moscow Manege to the reporting exhibition of the Union of Artists of the USSR, held in 1962.
 Before the opening day, the Ministry of Culture leadership traditionally walked around the Manege, examining the works and filming those they did not like.
 Tahir Salahov, fearing that his picture would be removed as a formalist one, without waiting for the commission, did it himself to avoid a scandal.
 Later, the first secretary of the board of the Union of Artists of the USSR, Sergei Gerasimov, thanked Salahov for “saving the state of our Union”.
 The work was sent back to Baku and has since been kept in the Museum of Art.
 Until 2008, no one saw the picture in Russia.
 A few people knew about it even in Azerbaijan.